solmazsm/Distance-Aware-Pruned-Graph/README.md

 ## Benchmark Logs

 Each row logs detailed metrics:

 - **Recall**: Top-k retrieval accuracy
 - **Pruning**: Ratio of retained neighbors after DAP-based filtering
 - **Time**, **Cost**, and additional performance indicators
 - **Algorithm Name**: Includes pruning threshold information (e.g., `DAP_k10_th...`)

-All data in this file was automatically logged during batch experiments executed using the modified `main()` function in `cppCode/LSH-APG/src`.

-These results validate the effectiveness of our DAPG method, as submitted in the VLDB 2026 paper.

 ### Experimental Results Log